x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 **Q**: Is there a way for a user to bypass AutoDetect when adding their account to Outlook for iOS and Android?

 **A**: Yes, a user can bypass AutoDetect at any time and manually configure the connection using Basic authentication over the Exchange ActiveSync protocol.
 To ensure that the user doesn't establish a connection to your on-premises environment via a mechanism that doesn't support Azure Active Directory Conditional Access or Intune app protection policies, the on-premises Exchange Administrator needs to configure an Exchange device access rule that blocks the ActiveSync connection.
-To do this, type the following command in the Exchange Management Shell:
+To do this task, type the following command in the Exchange Management Shell:

 ```powershell
 New-ActiveSyncDeviceAccessRule -Characteristic DeviceModel -QueryString "Outlook for iOS and Android" -AccessLevel Block